 - for us to carry out a task where we’re meeting the aims of a public body in the public interest – for example, delivering a government or local authority service.
 This is called ‘public task’

-- to defend our legal rights – for example, sharing information with our legal advisors if there was a complaint that we did something wrong.
+- to defend our legal rights – for example, sharing information with our legal advisers if there was a complaint that we did something wrong.

 We handle and store your personal information in line with the law – including the General Data Protection Regulation.

 What FCG asks for

-We’ll only ask for information that’s relevant to meeting your need.
+We’ll only ask for information that’s relevant to meeting the need.
 This might include:

-- your name and contact details – so we can deliver to you
+- name and contact details – so we can deliver to the recipient

-- personal information – for example about family, work, or financial circumstances and dietary requirements so that we can understand your needs.
+- personal information – for example about family, work, or financial circumstances and dietary requirements so that we can understand and meet needs appropriately.

 How FCG uses your information

-The main reason we ask for your information is to help address your needs.
+The main reason we ask for information is to help address the recipients needs.